QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 The figure above shows also the difference of the part load factor comparing on-off and inverter heat pumps as well as the defined on-off losses in DIN EN 14825 for the calculation of the seasonal coefficient of performance (SCOP).

 As described in the section "General description of HP", the COP is defined as the ratio of the heat output \(\dot{Q}_{HP,out}\) and the electrical input power \(P_{el,HP}\).
 The shown curves for the part load factor affecs only the ratio of heat output to electrical input power and there is no information available on the acutal change of the two dimensions.
-Therefore, the heat output of the heat pump itself is assumed to be linear in part load operation between \(\dot{Q}_{HP,out,min}\) at \(PLF_{HP,min}\) and \(\dot{Q}_{HP,out,max}\) at PLF = 1.0 as shown in the figure below.
+Therefore, the heat output of the heat pump itself is assumed to be linear in part load operation between \(\dot{Q}_{HP,out,min}\) at \(PLF_{HP,min}\) and \(\dot{Q}_{HP,out,max}\) at PLR = 1.0 as shown in the figure below.
 This leads to a non-linear relation of the power input to the part load ratio that was found more relalistic as for inverter heat pumps, the observed efficiency change is mostly due to an efficiency change of the frequency converter and motor of the compressor.
 (QUELLE ToDo)

 ![Thermal power of heatpump in partload](fig/221018_WP_Teillast_Heizleistung.svg)

 It is also important to note, that the typical PLF-curve for inverter-driven heat pumps is not invertible and can therefore not be used directly to calculate the PLR from PLF.
-Although, is needed for a operation strategy that uses limited availability or demand of the electrical or thermal power.
+Although, this needed for an operation strategy that uses limited availability or demand of the electrical or thermal power.
 To handle this problem, the PLF-curve is not used directly:

 During preprocessing, the given curve of the PLF in dependece of the PLR (see orange curve in figure below as excample) is discretised.
 Then, the electrical input power (yellow curve) is calculated at each discretization using the assumption of a linear thermal power output (grey curve) in part load operation.
 As the relation of the power input to the thermal power output is defined by the COP that is changing in every timestept, any COP can be chosen for this initial calculation during the preprocessing.
 For this example, a COP of 4 is chosen.
 This process results in two value tables for the electrical input power and the thermal output power.
 The latter one is, according to the assumption made above, a straight line as shown in the figure.